yiskang/au-2021-forge-lightning-talk-sample/README.md

 # Description

 This sample is for a Forge lightning talk section: `Aggregation, linked models and group: advanced Revit model viewing in Forge` in AU 2021.
+See the video here: https://youtu.be/nfHZLlWtQ-0

+- **Multiple Model Aggregation:**
+- **Revit link Relationship**
+- **Revit Groups**

 ## Thumbnail